goblincoln/k8-guide/Module-2/L2/walkthrough.md

     ```
     You need to ensure it says "Bound" and not "Pending."
 If it says "Pending" you need to navigate your PV and look where it says `hostpath`.

-    Because we are manually provisioning our storage, and not using an application like Longhorn currently, we need to manually create the directory assigned to `hostpath`.
+    Because we are manually provisioning our storage, and not using an application like Longhorn currently, we most likely need to manually create the directory assigned to `hostpath` depending on the permissions of your file system.
 If you plan on putting it in a protected directory like /mnt, you will have to use the `sudo` command.

     ```bash
     sudo mkdir /mnt/postgres-training